 Configure the Amazon Bedrock CloudWatch logs with the Log group ARN to start collecting CloudWatch logs.

 Please visit the AWS Console and navigate to the "Settings" section under Amazon Bedrock and select your preferred method of collecting logs.
-Based on the value you select from the Logging Destination in the Amazon Bedrock settings, you will need to enter either the S3 location or the CloudWatch log group ARN.
+Based on the value you select from the Logging Destination in the Amazon Bedrock settings, you will need to enter either the Amazon S3 location or the CloudWatch log group ARN.

 Configuring Amazon Bedrock Metrics Collection